Hydrogen technology

 -

-The frame foil relieves the CCM from mechanical stresses in the edge area (the thin ion exchange membrane tends to perforate in the edge area).Verarbeitungshinweise Subgasket-Folien
+The frame film relieves the CCM of mechanical stress in the edge area (the thin ion exchange membrane tends to perforate in the edge area)

-CMC Klebetechnik offers a Teonex® film with a heat-activated adhesive (CMC 61325)as standard for EME/MEA assembly in PEM cells.
-The film and adhesive are hydrolysis-stable and can therefore be used permanently in fuel cells.
-The adhesive used allows a very narrow lamination area of the holding foil on the actual functional membrane.
+CMC Klebetechnik offers as standard for EME/MEA assembly in PEM cells a PEN -film with a heat-activated adhesive (CMC 61325).
+The film and adhesive are hydrolytically stable and can therefore be used permanently in fuel cells.
+The adhesive used allows a very narrow lamination surface of the retaining film on the actual functional membrane.

 The adhesive is non-sticky at room temperature.
-This facilitates processing in the further processing steps (e.g. pick-and-place).
-Even a subsequent position correction is possible.
+This makes it easier to apply during subsequent processing steps (e.g. pick-and-place).
+Even subsequent position correction is possible.

-For manufacturers who want to dispense with the heating process in the automation process, there is also a pressure-sensitive adhesive version (CMC 61145)With this product, the subgasket film and the CCM are only bonded together by lamination under pressure.
+For manufacturers who want to dispense with the heating process in the automation process, there is also a adhesive version (CMC 61145).
+In this product, the subgasket film and the CCM are simply bonded together by lamination under pressure.

-Since CMC Klebetechnik coats the products itself, modifications such as different film materials, other adhesives or thickness changes are possible at any time.
-Please contact us for this purpose.
+As CMC Klebetechnik coats the products itself, modifications such as different film materials, other adhesives or thickness changes are possible at any time.
+Please get in touch with us.

 Production aid for MEA designs in fuel cells